Richard66NZ/NucSIM/README.md

 - standardise KKS plant coding for all equipment
 - improve Iodine/Xenon negative effect on reactivity modelling
 - add further faults that may be experienced into the simulatio

+I will upload some videos of simulator operation in the near future and hope to have this project finished before the end of 2024.